jfdev001/mars-ml-mtsu-honors-thesis/README.md

 # Future Work and Reflections

 I will update the scraping script in addition to providing example commands for replicating my results.
-Moreover, I will likely use an open source MLOps library such as `neptune-client` because tracking hyperparameters using `yaml` proved to be a fairly annoying task.
+Moreover, I will likely use an open source MLOps library such as `neptune-client` in the future because tracking hyperparameters using `yaml` proved to be a fairly annoying task.